7 Strategies for Building a Risk-Aware Culture

 6. Establish Feedback Loops and Encourage Reporting

 Hold quarterly feedback sessions to review what was reported, how it was handled, and what changes were made.
 Closing the loop shows that speaking up triggers action, not bureaucracy.
-Codify anti-retaliation language in policies so employees know their careers won't suffer for responsible reporting.
-Acknowledge submissions within 24 hours and provide regular resolution updates.
+Celebrate useful reports in town halls and recognition programs to reinforce desired behavior.

-7. Measure Awareness and Adjust Strategies Continuously
+7. Measure Risk Awareness and Adjust Strategies Continuously

 Track Key Performance Indicators

-Translate Data Into Executive Action
+Translate Data into Executive Action

 Execute Continuous Improvement Cycles